whisthq/whist/protocol/README.md

 ##### Windows

 First you will have to install [gitbash](https://git-scm.com/downloads).
-You can installe cmake with the latest binaries [here](https://cmake.org/download/), and cppcheck, which you can install via Chocolatey by running `choco install cppcheck --force`.
+You can install cmake with the latest binaries [here](https://cmake.org/download/), and cppcheck, which you can install via Chocolatey by running `choco install cppcheck --force`.
 You also need to install [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/downloads/) and select `Desktop Development with C++` add-on in the installer.
 This will install different Visual Studio Command Prompts for different architectures.
 In order to compile the protocol, you need to make sure to be using x86_x64 Visual Studio Developer Command Prompt.

 ### Building